gtk-rs/gtk4-rs/book/src/introduction.md

-# Introduction
+# GUI development with Rust and GTK 4

-Welcome to *GUI development with Rust and GTK 4*.
+*by Julian Hofer, with contributions from the community*

 GTK 4 is the newest version of a popular cross-platform widget toolkit written in C.
-However, thanks to GObject-Introspection GTK's API can be easily targeted by various programming languages.
+Thanks to GObject-Introspection, GTK's API can be easily targeted by various programming languages.
 The API even describes the ownership of its parameters!

 Managing ownership without giving up speed is one of Rust's greatest strengths, which makes it an excellent choice to develop GTK apps with.